khorramk/shopify-test-products/README.md

 ## To see the work

-To see the work just a normal server. in this case live serve vs code extension. first thing you will notice is an error page. that is normal.
+To see the work just a start a normal server.
+In this case live server vs code extension.
+First thing you will notice is an error page.
+That is normal.

 1. Alter the code in js file, line 7: